 151 nights were passed between start and end, the breakdown of how each night was spent is here:

-We were lucky this season with only minor issues to resolve.
+Fortunately, we were lucky this season with only minor issues to resolve.
 The main bugbear was our watermaker which decided to develop an intermittent problem.
 It would run for 20 minutes or so then overheat and switch itself off.
 No amount of coddling would get it to run again that day for more than a few minutes.
 So we’d try again the next day with the same results.

-We had great support from Jim, our Katadyn guru at Mactra Shop in the UK, but we couldn’t narrow the issue down to anything definitive to do with the watermaker itself.
+We had great support from Jim, our Katadyn guru at Mactra Shop in the UK.
+However, we couldn’t narrow the issue down to anything definitive to do with the watermaker itself.
 The chief suspect became a cheap hours meter that Colin had installed into the circuit.
 He took that out and hey presto! the watermaker started working perfectly.
 However, it’s a good idea to beef up the wiring so that’s on the winter job list.

-Minor bits and bobs that broke were:
+In addition, minor bits and bobs that broke were:

 New Penguins Added: 2